 Almost 70 years before Jackie Robinson broke baseball’s color line, African-American ballplayer John “Bud” Fowler stepped onto the field one spring day in 1878.
 Taking his position alongside white players on the diamond, he secured his place in history.

 Fowler, widely acknowledged as the first Black professional baseball player, was recently elected to the Baseball Hall of Fame in Cooperstown, N.Y., through the Early Baseball Era Committee.
 As is often the case, fans and critics might discuss the player’s merits and argue whether he deserves the honor.

-Statistics are thrown around, arguments made with pro and con lists, questions concerning his contributions are volleyed back and forth.
+Statistics are thrown around, arguments are made with pro and con lists and questions concerning his contributions are volleyed back and forth.
 Yet the only question that flashed in my mind when I heard Fowler had finally been selected to occupy such a hallowed spot among the game’s immortals was this: What the heck took so long?